gumslone/wifi-throwie-stop-war-protest-esp8266/README.md

 Any esp8266 or 8285 module (I recommend to use NodeMcu or WeMos development boards for unexpirienced users).

-Development boards are easy to flash/program and can be powered from USB interface directly.
+Development boards are easy to flash/program and can be powered with USB interface directly.

 <b>How to set it up?</b>